Aloysius Stepinac: Cardinalate

-On 29 November 1952, his name appeared in a list of cardinals to be newly created by Pope Pius XII; the day coincided with Yugoslavia's Republic Day.
-(Stepinac was created a cardinal in 1953, but would never go to Rome to receive the red hat and titular church.)
-Yugoslavia then severed diplomatic relations with the Vatican in October 1953.
+On 29 November 1952, Pope Pius XII announced he would make Stepinac a cardinal in January 1953; the day coincided with Yugoslavia's Republic Day.
+Stepinac did not attend the ceremony on 12 January 1953, afraid that if he travelled to Rome he would not be allowed to return to Yugoslavia.
+Pope Pius XII had intended to name Stepinac the first cardinal-priest of San Paolo alla Regola.
+On 21 December 2020, Cardinal Francesco Monterisi, who then held the title, dedicated a plaque placed at the church to honor Stepinac.

+Yugoslavia severed diplomatic relations with the Vatican in October 1953.
 In 1954, Stepinac received a rare visit from a Swedish journalist, to whom he said, "I tried to save, and did save, thousands of lives", and "[a]s for the massacres in the churches, what could I do?"
-The government also expelled the Catholic Faculty of Theology from the University of Zagreb, to which it was not restored until the first democratic elections were held in 1990, and was finally formalized in 1996.Goldstein, Ivo.
-Croatia: A History.
-McGill Queen's University Press, 1999, p.
-169.
+The government also expelled the Catholic Faculty of Theology from the University of Zagreb, to which it was not restored until the first democratic elections were held in 1990, and was finally formalized in 1996.

-Pius XII wrote to Cardinal Stepinac and three other jailed prelates (Cardinal Stefan Wyszyński, Cardinal József Mindszenty, and future Cardinal Josef Beran) on 29 June 1956 urging their supporters to remain loyal.
-Stepinac was unable to participate in the 1958 Papal conclave due to his house arrest, despite calls from the Bishops' Conference of Yugoslavia for his release.Miroslav Akmadža, Uloga biskupa Josipa Lacha u crkveno-državnim odnosima 1945.-1962.
-Tkalčić: Godišnjak Društva za povjesnicu Zagrebačke nadbiskupije 10/2006.
+Pope Pius wrote to Stepinac and three other jailed prelates (Cardinals Stefan Wyszyński and József Mindszenty, and Archbishop Josef Beran) on 29 June 1956 urging their supporters to remain loyal.
+Stepinac was prevented by his house arrest from participating in the 1958 conclave to elect a new pope, despite calls from the Bishops' Conference of Yugoslavia for his release.
 On 2 June 1959 he wrote in a letter to Ivan Meštrović: "I likely will not live to see the collapse of communism in the world due to my poor health.
 But I am absolutely certain of that collapse."

-According to a 2020 report per the Croatian ambassador to the Holy See, Pius XII originally intended to name Stepinac as the Cardinal-Priest for San Paolo alla Regola, a titular cardinalatial title that the pontiff created in 1946, but had been vacant from its conception until the 1953 consistory.
-However, Stepinac was unable to travel to Rome to be invested with the title, therefore, it remained vacant until 1959 when it became a diaconate.
-On 21 December 2020, the title's current holder, Francesco Monterisi, inaugurated a plaque placed at the church to honor Stepinac.